RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 `pip install -r requirements.txt`

 # Image pre-processing
+**prepare the raw images for processing with DIR and for nnU-Net**
 `python ./repos/HFLung-segmentation/batch-preprocessing.py`

+This script executes the `data pre-processing 3D plastimatch with post-DIR resampling.ipynb` notebook for each patient.

 # Deformable image registration
 **run “data pre-processing 3D plastimatch with post-DIR resampling.ipynb” for all patients**